NguyenHChinh/natsu-bot/README.md

 A discord administrative funnction where the bot sends a message to a designated channel per discord guild when a user from said guild leaves.

+## Karuta Tools

+### starboard.py

+A niche tool for the Discord card game __Karuta__.
+When a user reacts to a drop message with "⭐", it will take the image of the cards that are dropped and post them in a specified channel, as well as an embed that includes the original message content, a link to the message, the user who starred it, and the time the message got marked with "⭐".

 ### karuta_valentines.py

 A niche tool for the Discord card game __Karuta__.
 Around Valentines, a limited-time event occurs where card drops have a chance of including one of four flowers: sunflower, rose, blossom, or tulip.
 The event encourages picking up flowers of each specific user's specialized type (determined at start of event).
 As such, when the bot detects that a flower has dropped, it will mention a role corrleated for each flower type.